FBAR compliance: A company's quick guide

 Authorized signers, who have control over the dispensation of funds in foreign accounts, are integral to FBAR compliance.
 Maintaining an up-to-date list of these signers is hence a must for all regulated entities.

-Leveraging digital signatory management applications like Cygnetise can streamline this process, enhancing the governance and control of bank mandates.
+Leveraging digital signatory management applications like Cygnetise can streamline this process, enhancing the governance and control of authorized signers and bank mandates.
 One of Cygnetise’s core features is its ability to maintain a complete audit trail of all individuals who have been authorized and granted permission to sign on foreign bank accounts at any given time.
-Additionally, by utilizing blockchain technology, the platform enables organizations to easily produce comprehensive digital reports, in a matter of minutes, significantly speeding up the process of compiling and verifying signatory data records for reporting purposes.
+Additionally, the platform enables organizations to easily produce comprehensive digital reports, in a matter of minutes, significantly speeding up the process of compiling and verifying signatory data records for reporting purposes.

 To learn more about Cygnetise, download a product overview here.